bitkom-ev/mapplic-maps/readme.md

   2.2 Do the same with the maps: germany.svg germany-mini.svg etc.

-3. In order to see data on any map you must install: you will need:
+3. In order to see data on any map you must import the config/sync files

   3.1 contenty typ: 'mapplic_landmark' with all fields